cisagov/prescup-challenges/pc4/individual-b/round1-it-like-stopped-working/solution/README.md

 In many cases, building, testing, and `good`/`bad` feedback to `git bisect` may be fully automated.

-First, `git bisect start` may be directly provided with the `bad` and `good` commit IDs, respectively, as additional command line arguments:
+First, `git bisect start` may be directly provided with the `bad` and `good` commit IDs as additional command line arguments:

 ```
-git bisect start <bad-commit-ID> <good-comit-ID>
+git bisect start <bad-commit-ID> <good-commit-ID>
 ```

-Next, the build/test/feedback cycle outlined in the previous section may be automated using:
+Next, the build/test/feedback cycle outlined in the previous section can be automated using:

 ```
 git bisect run <script> [<script-arguments>]
 ```

-Our script must simply return with a `0` exit code on success (implying `git bisect good`), and with an exit code between `1` and `127` (except for the reserved exit code `125`) on failure (implying `git bisect bad`).
+Our script must return with a `0` exit code on success (indicating`git bisect good`), and with an exit code between `1` and `127` (except for the reserved exit code `125`) on failure (indicating `git bisect bad`).

 In our case, the following script (`test.sh`) may be used: